Gene Millen, Author - Revised 5/28/15

-The story begins with archeologist's discovery of remnants of this amazing nutrient in pottery jars dating about 7,000 years before Christ.
+The story begins with archeologist's discovery of remnants of this amazing heart tonic in pottery jars dating about 7,000 years before Christ.

 Legend holds that the "Crown of Thorns" placed on the head of Jesus was taken from a berry tree or bush which we know today as the hawthorn herb.

 Fast forward several millenniums to October 1896, when the New York Medical Journal published a report describing a secret treatment by a physician in Ennis, Ireland named "Dr. Green."

 Dr. Green reportedly had developed a reputation for "curing" heart disease, but in the spirit of greed and selfishness, refused to share his hawthorn herb discovery with his medical colleagues, or the rest of the world.

 After his death in 1894 his daughter revealed that his "famous cure" was in fact a tincture of the ripe hawthorn berries.

 Clinical trials and research continued on the medicinal value of these amazing crown of thorn berries throughout the 1900's to the present day.

 A growing body of recent scientific evidence confirms the long history of the benefits of hawthorn.

 Mark Stengler, N.D., who is known as The Natural Physician, says this about hawthorn benefits:

 "I love to prescribe this powerful hawthorn herb nutrient to patients.
 Most people begin feeling much better almost from the first instant they take it.

 "Hawthorn is truly a superstar when it comes to the heart and cardiovascular system.
 Millions of people canbenefit from the medicinal effects of this herb, including anyone who suffers from high blood pressure, coronary artery disease, angina or heart arrhythmia."